icgc-argo/argo-docs/docs/registering-samples.md

 It is important that the relationships between entities are maintained across all data submissions and formats, as they are fundamental to data integrity across the ARGO Data Platform.

 > Registration is the first step in the data submission life cycle.
-You **must** registers samples before any clinical or molecular data submissions.
+You **must** register samples before submitting any clinical or molecular data submissions.

 The basic set of data that must be registered for each sample consists of:
 * `program_id`